-A recent systematic review by Sun and Sosnoff (2018) examined research evidence that synthesised findings of studies focused on specific types of sensors and identified the range of sensors that can contribute to accurate prediction of falls.
+A recent systematic review by Sun and Sosnoff (2018) examined research evidence drawn from the period 2011 to 2017 regarding sensor technology used to assess fall risk in older people.
+Twenty-two studies were systematically identified and selected for review from 855 articles, based on rigorous inclusion criteria.
+This review filled a gap in the evidence base by synthesising findings of studies focused on specific types of sensors and identifying the range of sensors that can contribute to accurate prediction of falls.
+Steady state walking, static/dynamic balance, and functional mobility were the focus of assessment

-- Four major sensing technologies (inertial sensors, video/depth camera, pressure sensing platform and laser sensing) were reported to provide accurate fall risk diagnostics, with sensing technology being found to constitute a viable assessment tool for fall risk assessment. - Wireless pressure insole devices were found to have a role in fall prevention by continuously monitoring daily living activity and by deriving gait parameters for diagnostic purposes (Sun & Sosnoff 2018).
+- Four major sensing technologies (inertial sensors, video/depth camera, pressure sensing platform and laser sensing) were reported to provide accurate fall risk diagnostics, with sensing technology being found to constitute a viable assessment tool for fall risk assessment. - Wireless pressure insole devices were found to have a role in fall prevention by continuously monitoring daily living activity and by deriving gait parameters for diagnostic purposes (Sun & Sosnoff 2018: 8 citing Di Rosa et al 2017 and van Schooten et al 2015).34 van Schooten K, Pijnappels M, Rispens S et al. (2015) Ambulatory fall-risk assessment: amount and quality of daily-life gait predict falls in older adults, Journals of Gerontology Series A: Biomedical Sciences and Medical Sciences, 70(5): 608-15.

 Overall, these sensor-based technologies were found to provide "... accurate, inexpensive, and easy-to-administer objective fall risk assessment."
-However, the variation in measured parameters, assessment tools, sensor sites, movement tasks, and modelling techniques led

-&lt;sup>24 eg http://www.silvereco.org/en/sensfloor-a-smart-floor-to-detect-falls/ the authors to conclude that further research was needed to accurately confirm their ability to predict future falls (Sun & Sosnoff 2018).
+However, the variation in measured parameters, assessment tools, sensor sites, movement tasks, and modelling techniques led the authors to conclude that further research was needed to accurately confirm their ability to predict future falls (Sun & Sosnoff 2018: 8-9).